 If we ever did accomplish full defeasance, as described above, you would have to rely solely on the trust deposit for repayment on the debt securities.
 You could not look to us for repayment in the event of any shortfall.
-Subject to the foregoing conditions, and notwithstanding that a full defeasance may be authorized pursuant to the subordinated debt indenture in respect of a series of subordinated debt securities, the Bank will not take such action in respect of a series of subordinated the fifth anniversary of the date of issuance of such series.
+Subject to the foregoing conditions, and notwithstanding that a full defeasance may be authorized pursuant to the subordinated debt indenture in respect of a series of subordinated debt securities, the Bank will not take such action in respect of a series of subordinated debt securities until at least the fifth anniversary of the date of issuance of such series.